The Surfing Dynamic Warm Up from Power Up Surfing on Vimeo.

 own risk.
 Neither Craig Canubida nor its operators or posters bears any responsibility thereof.

-The information contained herein is not intended to be a substitute for professional medical advice, diagnosis or treatment in any
+information contained herein is not intended to be a substitute for

 manner.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding